What to Expect During a Hearing Test

 Bone Conduction Testing

 This is a pure tone test identical to the one mentioned above, except the tones are presented through a transducer similar to a headband with a little black box placed on one side of the head.
 This test determines the presence of a mixed or conductive hearing loss.
 A mixed or conductive hearing loss may indicate a middle ear condition such as otosclerosis or otitis media.

-Word recognition is another speech test which involves the presentation and repetition by the patient of words.
+Word recognition is another speech test which involves the presentation of words and repetition by the patient.
 This test is usually conducted at a level in which the words sound comfortably loud.
 Usually 25 words are presented.
 The score is calculated as the percentage of words identified correctly.

 Explanation of Results

 Once the testing is complete, your audiologist will explain the results.
 The results are explained in terms that make sense to you and that are applicable to the real world.
 After all, we don’t go around listening to tones throughout the day, but rather to speech and environmental sounds in various settings.
 If you have hearing loss, the implications of the hearing loss will be explained to you.

 If a hearing loss has been identified during your hearing test, the audiologist will discuss your treatment options.
 If a conductive or mixed hearing loss is present, the recommendation may involve a referral to an Ear, Nose, and Throat physician who specializes in the medical and surgical treatment of hearing loss.
 A referral to Ear, Nose, and Throat typically happens less than 10% of the time.
 Most of the time, treatment for hearing loss is best managed by your audiologist.
 There are many options available to treat hearing loss.
 Dr. Steinberg will review those options with you and answer any questions you may have regarding results or treatment options.